RunCalcs Injury Guide

 03Immediate Care

-• Compression: Light wrap or sleeve for comfort.
+• Compression: A light wrap or sleeve can help control swelling and support comfort.

-• Elevation: Prop the leg up above heart level.
+• Elevation: Prop the leg above heart level when swelling is noticeable.

 04Rehab & Strength